 College / Institutional Aid

 Most colleges award scholarships or grants to their own students.
 Many schools have separate scholarship applications that must be completed in order to be eligible for institutional awards.
-Also, many private colleges require students to fill out an independent financial aid form called the CSS Profile.
-The college will inform the student if the Profile form is required, and usually the student must pay a fee to file the CSS Profile form.
+Visit the college websites to learn more.

 Every California Community College receives funds to support on campus Extended Opportunity Programs and Services (EOPS).
-The primary goal of EOPS is to encourage the enrollment, retention and transfer of students challenged by language, social, economic and educational disadvantages, and to facilitate the successful completion of their goals and objectives in college.
+The goal of EOPS is to support students challenged by language, social, economic and educational disadvantages, and to facilitate the successful completion of their goals and objectives in college.
 EOPS offers academic and support counseling, financial aid and other support services.
-Click here to view information about EOPS at Las Positas College.
+Learn about EOPS at Las Positas College.